-Focus Area Goals Objectives Actions 1.1 Aboriginal ways of Knowing, Being and Doing Aboriginal ways of Knowing, Being and Doing are central to the way we work 1.1.1 To promote and embed Aboriginal ways of Knowing, Being and Doing within the organisation and across health and wellbeing sectors 1.1.1.1 Review Aboriginal ways of Knowing, Being and Doing and undertake a cultural audit of practices in VACCHO and its Members including: a.
+Focus Area Goals O ojectives Acti ons 1.1 Aboriginal ways of Knowing, Being and Doing Aboriginal ways of Knowing, Being and Doing are central to nd to 1.1.1 To promote and embed Aboriginal ways of Knowing, Being and Doing within the organisation and across health and wellbeing sectors 1.1.1.1 Establish a subcommittee at VACCHO to provide leadership in our organisational understanding and application of Aboriginal ways of knowing, being and doing the way we work 1.1.1.2 Review Aboriginal ways of Knowing, Being and Doing and undertake a cultural audit of practices in VACCHO and its Members including: a.
 ACCO ways of working b.
-Culture and Kinship connections for Community c.
-Healing practices d.
-Cultural safety 1.1.1.2 Develop guidelines and recommendations for how Aboriginal ways of Knowing, Being and Doing can be incorporated into VACCHO and other organisations, including mainstream services 1.2 Innovation and Systems Our Members and partners can rely on us for timely response and high-quality action 1.2.1 To invest in technologies and systems to increase our knowledge, efficiency and capacity to support the sector 1.2.1.1 Develop and implement a Victorian Aboriginal Health Intelligence System 1.2.1.2 Implement technology and systems to support our work.
-1.2.1.3 Build capacity and capability in Continuous Quality Improvement and embed it in the way we work 1.2.2 To ensure support is tailored to Member's needs 1.2.2.1 Enhance the process for assessing, prioritising and providing support to Members 1.2.2.2 Develop a mechanism for measuring Member satisfaction
+Culture and Kinship connections for Community C. Healing practices d.
+Cultural safety 1.1.1.3 Develop guidelines and recommendations for how Aboriginal ways of Knowing, Being and Doing can be incorporated into VACCHO and other organisations, including mainstream services 1.2 Innovation and Systems Our Members and partners can rely .2.1 To invest in technologies and systems to increase our knowledge, efficiency and capacity to support the sector 1.2.1.1 Develop and implement a Victorian Aboriginal 'Whole of Sector Digital Health Ecosystem' on us for a timely response and high- quality action 1.2.2 1.2.1.2 Implement technology and systems to support our work 1.2.1.3 Build capacity and capability in Continuous Quality Improvement and embed it in the way we work 1.2.2 1.2.2 To ensure support is tailored to Member's 1.2.2.1 Enhance the process for assessing, prioritising and providing support to Members needs 1.2.2.2 Develop a mechanism for measuring Member satisfaction